jacstrong/Asteroid-Runner/README.md

 Thanks for checking out Asteroid Runner!

+For some reason I decided to also make this a NodeJS project.
+So this has all the code that WebStrom gives you automatically.
+Until I get ambitious and pull the actual game out and get rid of the Node stuff you'll just have to run the whole thing.

+`node bin/www` to run it!

 If you wanna check out the code, the JavaScript is in the public folder.

-I'll post the url to the live version once I have one.